dsccommunity/CertificateDsc/ReadMe.md

 ## Versions

 ### Unreleased

+- xCertReq:
   - Added Certificate Authority auto-discovery to resource xCertReq.
+  - Added SAN and certificate template name to xCertReq's Get-TargetResource
+  - Added new parameter UseMachineContext to be able to use CA templates that try to fill the subject alternative name
+- CertificateDSc.Common:
+  - Added function Get-CertificateTemplateName to retrieve template name
+  - Added function Get-CertificateSan to retrieve subject alternative name
+  - Added function Find-CertificateAuthority to enable auto-discovery

 ### 2.4.0.0